 Best Practice #3: Empower and make your teams accountable

 Remind your teams of the principles listed at the beginning of this article.
-They need to explain to the people they meet the context of their approach, why they do it, with which organisation/movement, and their consent.
+They need to explain to the people they meet the context of their approach, why they do it, with which organization/movement, and their consent.

 Do not force the hand of those who do not wish to enter the process of disclosing their contact information or answering your questions, it is totally useless.